 Since 1996, Victory Brewing has been setting the standard as one of the best breweries in Philly (well, technically the suburbs).
 Over the years, they have grown to be the largest brewery in the Delaware Valley.
 Not to be outdone, they also operate one of the best brewpubs in the area, both in Downingtown and also in Parkesburg.

 Best known for their broad range of hoppy IPAs, including the outrageous HopDevil, this is a good bet for those looking for punchy, bitter brews.
 Their Classic lager is a winner too.
-Location: 420 Acorn Lane in Downingtown; 650 W. Cypress Street in Kennett Square, and 3127 Lower Valley Road in Parkesburg.
-And a new location coming to 1776 Benjamin Franklin Parkway in late 2021.
-Learn more.
+Location: 420 Acorn Lane in Downingtown; 650 W. Cypress Street in Kennett Square; 3127 Lower Valley Road in Parkesburg; and a brand new, massive flagship location at 1776 Benjamin Franklin Parkway.

 Wissahickon Brewing Company